MichaelVasseur/electron-ipc-bus/README.md

 ```

 # IpcBusBroker
-Dispatching of messages is managed by a broker.
+Dispatching of Node messages is managed by a broker.
 You can have only one single Broker for the whole application.
 The broker can be instanciated in a node process or in the master process (not in renderer processes).
 For performance purpose, it is better to instanciate the broker in an independent node process.